How to make your money go further in France

 TIP: If you’re visiting one town or area for at least a week, consider a vacation rental instead of a hotel.
 You will probably pay less than the price of a hotel.
 You’ll surely have a kitchen, so you can save cash on meals out.
 You’ll be living more like a local, and the vacation will feel more authentic.
 You can shop in the local markets and try out the local specialities.
 The downside is you won't get the hand holding and personal service that a hotel provides.

 TIP No. 2: If you have a week or longer, or even a long weekend, consider taking a gîte (holiday cottage).
 Gites are everywhere and can be small, large, sleep two or 12, are located in remote areas and in towns…in fact you can get a gite almost anywhere in France.
-And you’ll find that a week in a gite works out cheaper than a hotel room.
+And you’ll find that a week in a gîte works out cheaper than a hotel room.
+Book a gite here.

 TIP No. 3: Prefer to pay nothing for your lodging?
 You actually can do that with a home exchange.
 This is especially great if you live in a big city that is a popular destination.
 You stay in a French couple's Paris apartment while they visit your New York City apartment.